matthewjburton/comfort-airlines/documents/functional-specification.md

 - Purpose: Removes all entries from the aircraft table then inserts all of the aircraft in the list below
 - Author:  Justin Chen and Matt Burton
-- Precondition: Aircrafts table is created but unpopulated or populated with old data
+- Precondition: airports table is created but unpopulated or populated with old data
 - Postcondition: Aircrafts table is populated with new data
 - Test: periodically compose down and up the container.
 Connect to mariadb then to the database and show tables.
 - Execute: